Arachnophobia is the second most popular phobia in the UK.

 My own fear of spiders arose from this very experience.
 One evening my mother screamed at a spider upon the wall.
 I was about six years of age at the time and I can recall peering around the corner of the bedroom door, to see what was so dreadfully frightening.
 That lesson stuck and fast.

 Conditioning needn’t involve parents.
 What, instead, if we’re young and a spider becomes entangled in our hair.
 What if one drops onto the bed at night (this happened to me twice, I didn’t enjoy it!)?
 Fear is the strongest conditioning agent.
 We can learn a lifetime of fear from a single scary experience.

 That’s OK.
 After all, it’s the brain working just as it should.
 Furthermore, there’s hypnotherapy – with which you could let go of that fear once and for all.
 Dozens of people in Reading, Oxford, London, Wallingford and Thame have already come to see me for hypnotherapy for arachnophobia.

 Does it really matter very much?

-I doubt it matters very much to you.
+Perhaps none of this matters very much to you.
 It’s a point of interest but it doesn’t change the fact that your life is being affected by the fear of something which really doesn’t deserve so much attention.
 Spiders keep themselves to themselves and even the poisonous ones prefer to keep out of the way than challenge humans.

 Poisonous spider bites usually only have any serious effect upon those with pre-existing heart conditions or the like.
 There hasn’t been a death due to spiders in Australia since 1981.
 They’re pretty insignificant risks compared to car crashes, death by lightning or the chance of a lottery win.

 People go outside when there’s a storm.
 We happily accept a lift in a car.
 We board planes, trains and ships without a second thought.